TarasMazepa/stax/README.md

 ```
 You can see that a branch with `two-in-one-commit-name-and-branch-name` name was created as well as a commit with the same name `two-in-one-commit-name-and-branch-name`.

-### stax-amend
+### stax amend
 Amends to the current commit and force pushes branch
 ```
 stax amend
 ```

-### stax-delete-local-only-branches
+### stax delete-gone-branches
-Deletes all local-only branches.
+Deletes local branches with gone remotes.
 Useful when you are using `stax-commit` which pushes all the branches.
 So once they are merged and deleted from the remote you can clean up local branches.